EMPEROR TAMARIN

 It’s not surprising that this diminutive primate with the long, silky white whiskers that sweep outward from its muzzle like an out-of-control mustache, nearly overwhelming its tiny body, has been given the nickname “mustache monkey.”
 Long white hairs also extend from the chin.
 Younger emperors, those who are not yet fully mature, have shorter mustaches.

-Additional physical characteristics that further distinguish tamarins from other New World monkeys are far less obvious.
+Additional physical characteristics that further distinguish tamarins from other Latin American monkeys are far less obvious.
 While some taxa within the family Callitrichidae have prehensile tails, tamarins do not.
 Tamarins, like their smaller marmoset cousins, are fitted with modified claws, rather than nails, on each of their digits except for the big toe, which has a nail.
 Their claws are believed to be an adaptation to their environment, rather than a vestigial trait of their early evolutionary ancestors.
 And if you could peek inside their mouth, you’d see that they are equipped with only two, rather than three, molar teeth on either side of each jaw.

 A pale pink or white muzzle lends contrast to an otherwise dark-colored face.
 Deep brown eyes sit beneath a pronounced brow line.
 Decorating the crown of the head is a black fur cap, and on either side of the head, scalloped ears sit demurely and listen to the sounds of the rainforest.